 Jeez, things just keep getting better.
-Inverse text is normal font text (white) on a black background.
+Inverse text is normal font text (white) on a black backround.
 This program will display the text "TI-83 Plus Asm" in inverse text.
 All you need to know to display inverse text is loading text coordinates and setting textinverse mode.

 set - z80 instruction that sets the characteristics of the TI